mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the Intendant devotes that term of service to competition in the Psionic Games instead of a career.
-The term still counts as a term in the Traveller’s current career, except no survival or advancement checks are made, nor are skills gained from career skill tables.
+The term still counts as a term in the Traveller's current career, except no survival or advancement checks are made, nor are skills gained from career skill tables.